thedynamiclinker/sudocode/usr/src/bash.md

 1: I don't understand you at all.

-0: That's ok!
+0: That's ok.
 If you want, you could help me fix this one.

 1: Which one?